mlanza/ai-literacy/201/11-exposing-waypoints.md

 That’s what people miss.
 When they scoff at AI’s abilities, it’s often because they imagine a shortcut scenario—one that skips all the effort real-world deliverables require.

-They dismiss the work because they picture the *leap* — not the *path*.
-They imagine someone shouting “make a deliverable!” and the AI spitting something out.
-But real work doesn’t work like that.
+They dismiss it because they picture the *leap* and not the *path*.
+The order “make a deliverable!” is too tall even for AI, because — to be fair — real work doesn’t work like that.
 Every polished outcome is the product of countless steps, insights, and revisions—connections that only appear when the process is stretched and made visible.

 ---